Andrew Vaughn: Chicago White Sox

 The White Sox first assigned Vaughn to the Rookie-level Arizona League White Sox, and promoted him to the Kannapolis Intimidators of the Class A South Atlantic League after hitting .600/.625/.933 with a home run, two doubles, and four RBIs in three Arizona League games.
 Vaughn was promoted again to the Winston-Salem Dash of the Class A-Advanced Carolina League after batting .253/.388/.410 with two home runs, seven doubles, 11 RBIs, and 14 runs scored in 23 games with Kannapolis.
 With the Dash he batted .252/.349/.411.
 After the season, on October 10, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.

 The White Sox invited Vaughn to spring training as a non-roster player in 2021.
 Following an injury to left fielder Eloy Jiménez, the White Sox began to experiment with playing Vaughn in left field.
 The White Sox added Vaughn to their 40-man roster to include him on their Opening Day roster.
 Vaughn made his MLB debut on April 2 as the starting left fielder against the Los Angeles Angels.
 On May 12, Vaughn hit his first major league home run off of J. A. Happ of the Minnesota Twins.
 Overall in 2021, Vaughn hit .235 in 127 games with 15 home runs and 48 RBIs.

-In 2022 he batted .271/.321/.429.
-On defense, he had the worst outs above average (OAA) rate in major league baseball, at -16.
+In 2022, Vaughn batted .271/.321/.429.
+On defense he played in right field, he had the worst outs above average (OAA) rate in major league baseball, at -16.

+In 2025, Vaughn appeared in 48 games, 31 at first base and 17 as designated hitter.
+He batted .189/.218/.314 with 5 home runs and 19 RBIs.
+On May 23, the White Sox optioned Vaughn to the Triple-A Charlotte Knights.

+Milwaukee Brewers

+On June 13, 2025, the White Sox traded Vaughn to the Milwaukee Brewers in exchange for Aaron Civale and cash considerations.
+The cash was included to cover the difference between Civale and Vaughn's salaries.

+After acquiring Vaughn, the Brewers immediately optioned him to their Triple-A Nashville Sounds.
+In 16 games with Nashville, Vaughn batted .259 with seven extra base hits and 16 RBIs.

+On July 7, 2025, Vaughn was promoted to the Brewers active roster to take the place of the injured Rhys Hoskins.
+Vaughn's first 15 games with the club were highly successful, including five home runs and 21 RBIs.
+He credited the improved performance to better swing discipline, after he had been told by the Brewers that he would not play if he continued to chase bad pitches.
+In 64 games with the Brewers in 2025, Vaughn slashed .308/.375/.493 with 9 homeruns and 46 RBIs.